Ruzyuki/Music_Store_Data_Analysis_Project_SQL/README.md

-# SQL Project on Music Store Analysis
+# SQL Project on Music Store Data Analysis
 This is an SQL project to analyze online music store data

 This project taught me how to analyze the music playlist database.